cs-and-programming-spring/final-project-second-row/README.md

 # Wedding Program
 Team Second Row
-Memebers Alex B., David A. M., Issouf K., Kristen H., Neil Y., Nick S., & Rob M.
+Memebers: Alex B., David A. M., Issouf K., Kristen H., Neil Y., Nick S., & Rob M.
+Class: Computer Science and Programming
+Section: 8

-This program is for users that are involved in a wedding.
-There are two users, guests that are signing in and the wedding planner.
+This program is for users that are involved with a wedding.
+There are two types of users, guests that are signing in and the wedding planner who will create the wedding parameters.

   Guests have the ability to: